-Each colour applied is the individual’s answer to a question asked by the artists.
-The resulting artwork is an abstract representation of a living debate, at which point the colours’ meaning is revealed to be read by observers.
+The abstract walls of colour are created through a stage of public participation with the installation.
+Each colour applied represents the individual’s answer to a question asked by the artists.
+The resulting artwork is an abstract representation of a living debate.

 The public participation piece uses the elements key to Walter & Zoniel’s installations, of fun and surrealism and working on reassigning meaning to buildings and spaces that are familiar to us in a different context.

-The piece works on evoking a sense of mischief and its relationship to inspiration and creativity.
-By crossing the lines of what is normally sanctioned and allowed, those interacting with the work are momentarily set free of some of the constraints of the everyday norm.
+The piece studies the role of mischief and its relationship to inspiration and creative expansion.
+By crossing the lines of what is normally sanctioned and allowing those interacting with the work are momentarily be set free of some of the constraints of the everyday norm.

-It is a multi-layered work both observational an participatory, engaging and empowering of debate on the subject of art at key points throughout both the live installation and the residual artwork.
+Spectra is a multi-layered work both observational and participatory, engaging and empowering debate on the subject of art at key points throughout both the live installation and the residual artwork.

 When left open to the elements, the forces of nature gradually reclaim the ground or walls on which the act of artistic debate took place, a reminder of the transient nature of life, however powerful our opinions are, change is inevitable.